NomicFoundation/hardhat/docs/troubleshooting/verbose-logging.md

 # Verbose logging

-You can enable Buidler's verbose mode by running it with its `--verbose` flag, or by setting the `BUIDLER_VERBOSE` environment variable to `true`.
+You can enable Buidler's verbose mode by running it with its `--verbose` flag, or by setting the `HARDHAT_VERBOSE` environment variable to `true`.

 This mode will print a lot of output that can be super useful for debugging.
 An example of Hardhat run in verbose mode is: